 - Add the tomatoes, cut side up so that the halves fill the dish - it usually takes four or five halves.

-- Place your circle of puff pastry over the top and put in oven.
+- Place your circle of puff pastry over the top (I prick mine with a fork) and put in oven.

 - Bake until the pastry is puffy and golden.
 Check after 15-20 minutes.

 - Invert onto small plates and add the following "mousse" to the top.

 - Whip the goat cheese together with the crème fraîche with the chopped herbs: it should have a mousse like texture.